Discrete time crystals detected by time-translation twist: Kicked Ising model

 Compared with Eq.~(\ref{eq:sff}), each contribution of quasi-energy $\theta_j$ to the trace is reduced by a factor $\langle\phi_j| U_F^{t_0}|\phi_j\rangle$.
 The absolute value of this factor is less than unity unless $|\phi_j\rangle$ is a simultaneous eigenstate of $U_F$ and $U_F'$.
 This indicates that the reduction of the SFF at $t_0$ quantifies the mismatch of the eigenstates before and after $t_0$ or, in other words, the change of the wavefunctions by the twist.
-The twist affects relevantly around the self-dual point [Fig.~\ref{fig:sff_boundarychange}(d)], while it is almost irrelevant at the borders of the phase diagram, which is deep in the many-body localized phase [Fig.~\ref{fig:sff_boundarychange}(g)].
+The twist affects relevantly around the self-dual point [Fig.~\ref{fig:sff_boundarychange}(e)], while it is almost irrelevant at the borders of the phase diagram, which is deep in the many-body localized phase [Fig.~\ref{fig:sff_boundarychange}(h)].
+Hence, our twist may not be used to characterize the other three (0SG, PM, and 0$\pi$PM) phases.